 - Setting an aggressive target for renewable energy purchasing, such as 100% renewable electricity, and using large-scale procurement to rapidly advance towards this goal.

 - Integrating circular economy practices that reduce waste and maximize use of raw materials.

-- Use a climate model like the one available from TCFD to identify potential business risks and increase transparency.
+- Use climate scenarios like the ones supported by TCFD, such as IEA’s Sustainable Development Scenario, to identify potential impacts to business operations and financial planning and prepare responses to possible futures.
 Of note: TCFD recommendations are now incorporated in the credit scores of S&P Global Ratings.